pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

 **Theoretically**: visual rendering is not actually specified (thought here is a new effort to change that, making all existing MathML renderers invalid and breaking content without care).

 This is where they are after 25 years of MathML, 15 years of MathML in HTML5, ~10years of MathML "support" in Firefox, ~8 years of MathML "support" inSafari, neither of which are due to actually Mozilla or Apple spending resources but co-opted volunteer efforts.
 No amount of Igalia newspeak will change that fact.
 [Apologies to all the great people I know at Igalia.
-But the MathML fanboys are not a good look for you all.]
+But the MathML people are not a good look for you all.]

 Optimistically, it will take a good decade to get reliable visual rendering quality.
 Certainly, CSS and SVG will move faster.